-Additional effects would not be expected from retaining the royal red shrimp endorsement (Alternative 1).
+Additional effects would not be expected from retaining the royal red shrimp endorsement (Preferred Alternative 1).
 Given the low number of permits with landings and the fact that royal red shrimp landings data are collected separate from the endorsement, the endorsement may not be necessary.
 Further, a federal shrimp permit would continue to be required for the harvest of royal red shrimp, whether or not the endorsement exists.
 These federal shrimp permits are currently limited access, which functions to constrain entry and effort in the fishery.
-With the utility of the endorsement uncertain, some positive effects could be expected from eliminating the endorsement for royal red shrimp.
+With the utility of the endorsement uncertain, some positive effects could be expected from eliminating the endorsement for royal red shrimp (Alternative 2), by reducing the permitting requirements of those who harvest royal red shrimp.
 These effects would be minimal, as it would still be required to renew a vessel's federal shrimp permit.